wyldcrd/Servermark/README.md

 Why didn't you use X mob?

 Because zombies are the first thing I thought of, however if you know how to change variables go ahead.

+Will add a first release tomorrow most likely